Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Introduction

 \section{Introduction}

 The effectiveness of machine learning (ML) algorithms depends strongly on the quality, diversity, and comprehensiveness of the training datasets.
 High-quality datasets enhance predictive performance and improve the generalization capabilities of ML models across diverse real-world applications.
-To overcome the biases and limitations inherent to datasets obtained from a single source, data aggregation from multiple origins has become a common practice.
+To overcome the biases and limitations inherent to datasets from a single source, data aggregation across multiple sources has become a common practice.
 Nonetheless, this practice introduces significant ethical and privacy concerns, particularly regarding unauthorized access and disclosure of sensitive user information.
 Recent literature highlights a growing awareness and reports an increasing number of privacy breaches linked to large-scale personal data collection and analysis~\cite{DataBreaching}.

-To address these privacy concerns, Privacy-Preserving Machine Learning (PPML) has emerged as a crucial approach, facilitating the secure and effective utilization of sensitive data—such as medical records, financial transactions, and geolocation traces—without compromising individual privacy.
-Among various PPML methodologies, \textit{Federated Learning} (FL)~\cite{FL1} has gained prominence for enabling collaborative model training among decentralized data sources, safeguarding data privacy by limiting direct data exchange.
+To address these privacy concerns, Privacy-Preserving Machine Learning (PPML) has emerged as a crucial approach, enabling the secure and effective use of sensitive data—such as medical records, financial transactions, and geolocation data—without compromising individual privacy.
+Among various PPML methodologies, \textit{Federated Learning} (FL)~\cite{FL1} has gained prominence for enabling collaborative model training across decentralized data sources while safeguarding data privacy by limiting direct data exchange.